 A few things to know about this character meal is that without a proper backdrop, almost every picture of your child with a princess will include other guests in some capacity.
 This is of course practically unavoidable with Disney character dining.
 That said, if you’re on a budget, we recommend trying breakfast at Cinderella’s Royal Table.
 While still expensive, it will cost less than dinner.
 Dinner Cost: $37 child/ $62 adult.
 Check out the Cinderella’s Royal Table Menu.
 Verdict?
 Skip it.
 Unless you really need to see the princesses all at once.

-This Disney restaurant offers buffet dining in a gorgeous conservatory atmosphere and features Winnie the Pooh and Friends.
+This Disney World Winnie the Pooh Restaurant offers buffet dining in a gorgeous conservatory atmosphere and features Winnie the Pooh and Friends.
 Pooh, Eeyore, Piglet, Tigger, and Rabbit are all part of the fun in this “Celebration of Friendship.”
 Read our Crystal Palace Restaurant Review for the details.
 With this type of dining setup, you can simply get food at your leisure, while the characters make the rounds to visit your table.
 As a Disney Character Dining experience, this is one of the better ones!
 It’s budget-friendly, with an easy atmosphere and a wide variety of foods on the menu.
 Cost: $29 child/ $39 adult.
 Check out the Crystal Palace Menu.
 Verdict?
 Book it.

 Disney Character Dining at Hollywood Studios